eXascaleInfolab/Overlapping-NMI/README.md

 1 2
 2
 ```
+A node id is unsigned integer by default, and it can be any word not starting with the comment symbol `#` if `-t` option is specified to used text ids.

+> Any line starting with `#` is omitted as a comment, also as any remained part of the line starting with `#` in the *textid* mode

 # Related Projects
 - [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is compatible with the original NMI (unlike the `onmi`).